datacarpentry/image-processing/_episodes/02-image-basics.md

 Let's try that out.

 ~~~
-#make a copy of eight
+# make a copy of eight
-three_colours = skimage.io.imread(fname="data/eight.tif")
+three_colours = iio.imread(uri="data/eight.tif")

-#multiply the whole matrix by 128
+# multiply the whole matrix by 128
 three_colours = three_colours * 128

-# set the middle row (index 2) to the value of 255., so you end up with the values 0.,128.,and 255
+# set the middle row (index 2) to the value of 255.,
+# so you end up with the values 0., 128., and 255.
 three_colours[2,:] = 255.
 fig, ax = plt.subplots()
 plt.imshow(three_colours)